 The team at Aggressor Adventures provides guests with the most up-to-date information regarding upcoming trips.
 Please check this page and the Know Before You Go document at the time of booking and in advance of your adventure to ensure you have everything you will need before you leave.

-Avianca Baggage Guidelines to GalapagosPassengers traveling from Quito or Guayaquil to Galapagos with dive equipment are allowed one bag with 33 kilos/72 lbs.
-Those traveling without dive equipment are allowed 23 kilos/50 lbs.
+Baggage Guidelines to GalapagosPassengers traveling from Quito or Guayaquil to Galapagos with dive equipment are normally allowed one bag with 33 kilos/72 lbs.
+Those traveling without dive equipment are normally allowed 23 kilos/50 lbs.
 The total length, width and height of each bag must not exceed 158 cm/62 inches.
-Carry-On bag allowance is 10 kilos/22 lbs.
-(Subject to change without notice)
+Carry-On bag allowance is normally 10 kilos/22 lbs. (this may be different with each airline)

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.